Afobazole (Fabomotizole)

 Important Drug interactions

-Generally COMPATIBLE with most medications.
+Generally compatible with most medications.

 MAOIs: theoretical interactions via reversible MAO-A inhibition; limited clinical concern given reversibility.